Michael Govan

-Michael Govan (born 1963) is the director of the Los Angeles County Museum of Art.
-Prior to his current position, Govan worked as the director of the Dia Art Foundation in New York City.
+Michael Govan (born 1963) is the CEO and Wallis Annenberg Director of the Los Angeles County Museum of Art.
+Previously, he was president and director of the Dia Art Foundation, and deputy director of the Guggenheim Museum in New York City.

 Early life and education

-Govan was born in 1963 in North Adams, Massachusetts, and was raised in the Washington D.C. area, attending Sidwell Friends School.
+Govan was born in 1963 in North Adams, Massachusetts, and raised in Arlington, Virginia, near Washington, D.C.
+His parents, Emilia and Jim Govan, are noted art collectors of creches.